MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Java/Setup/README.txt

 How to setup Java
 =================

-Java is an exclusivley object oriented compiler language.
+Java is an exclusively object oriented compiler language.
 Object oriented languages model every program as if it were an object in the real world.
 Compiler languages read and transform a source file into an executable file.
 Java source files are marked with a .java extension, while Java executables have a .class extension.
 In order to compile a program, Java Development Kit is needed.

 Java Development Kit
 --------------------